‘Dancing With The Stars’ Spoilers For Week 4 Of Season 28: Welcome To ‘The Cast From The Past’ Week

 Dancing with the Stars is heading into the ballroom for the fourth week of the 2019 competition.
 Since Ray Lewis was forced to withdraw from his time on the ABC show because of an injury, no elimination happened during the third week.
-That disappointing situation means 10 teams remain on DWTS Season 28 with each duo working on fresh routines to unveil on Monday night, also know as “Cast from the Past” week, according to an ABC press release.
+That disappointing situation means 10 teams remain on DWTS Season 28 with each duo working on fresh routines to unveil on Monday night, also known as “Cast from the Past” week, according to an ABC press release.

 The dancers getting ready to show their stuff during the October 7 show will notice that DWTS season 17 contestant Leah Remini will be guest judging for the first time.
 She will watch and weigh in on the dancing duos as they move to familiar tunes that run the gamut from Dolly Parton’s “Jolene” to Tina Turner’s “Proud Mary,” from Shawn Mendes “If I Can’t Have You” to Seal’s “Kiss from a Rose.”